 There are several local lodges where you can stay in Sepilok, including The Sepilok Jungle Resort, the Nature Lodge Sepilok and the Sepilok Forest Edge Resort, where we stayed.
 These are all within walking distance of Sepilok Orangutan Centre and the Sun Bear Centre.

-We booked directly with the Forest Edge Resort, but you can get all of them through Booking.com.
-By staying locally in Sepilok, you are free to organise your own visit times.
+The advantage of staying locally in Sepilok is that you’re free to organise your own visit times.
 And even better, you can stay as long as you like to enjoy the orangutans.
 This is a contrast to some of the organised tours from Sandakan, who will rush you in and out.